gbuckingham89/statamic-xml-sitemap/README.md

 # Statamic XML Sitemap #
 A series of files that can be used to generate an XML sitemap for sites running [Statamic](http://statamic.com/) - a flat file CMS.

+Developed by [George Buckingham](http://georgebuckingham.com).
 Please feel free to use / re-distribute as you wish.

 ## Installation ##
 Simply copy the files into the relevant directories in your Statamic site structure.
 Easy!